 I have long believed that cannabis prohibition is bad public policy.
 We must face the scientific fact that cannabis is less harmful than a substance like alcohol, and treat it similarly.
 Several years ago, I passed a decriminalization bill turning possession of small amounts of cannabis into a civil ticket rather than a criminal offense.
 The time has come to take the natural next step.
 For us, this is first and foremost an issue of social justice.
 The war on drugs has had a disproportionately negative effect on communities of color.

 All Illinoisans, especially those in communities most harmed by our outdated biases, should have the opportunity to start and work in businesses representing an entirely new and booming sector of our economy.
 Specifically, HB 1438 will give cannabis users access to the legal market and will provide capital investment grants to those who previously worked in the illicit market and are willing and able to bring their skills and knowledge of the product to a regulated, legal market.
 The state will work with the Community College board to establish 8 pilot programs to prepare for careers in the legal industry— 5 of these will be located in schools with a student population that is 50% low income.
 Significant portions of the revenue from this policy change will go back to the communities that were disproportionately impacted and towards educational and preventative programs regarding safety, mental health, and substance abuse.

-We are in the process of revising a final draft of the bill.
-For more updates, sign up for our newsletter and click the icon below to get involved with the Safer Illinois campaign.
+For more updates, sign up for our newsletter and click the icon at the bottom of the page to get involved with the Safer Illinois campaign.